 A substitute for traps are glue boards, which capture and hold mice that are trying to cross them in very similar way flypaper catches flies.
 They are offered at many places where other rodent control products are available.

 A big disadvantage to glue boards and other live-catch traps is the trapped mouse probably won’t die rapidly.
 Mice captured in glue traps can struggle for quite a while, and that’s why some people consider them to be much less humane as compared to kill traps.

 In case using glue boards, position them along walls where mice travel.
 Never use them where children, or pets can reach them.
-Never use glue boards to catch deer mice, because captured mice often urinate and defecate even while caught in the trap, therefore increasing the risk of your exposure to hantavirus.
-Nontarget animals that turn out to be captured on the glue board can be taken off generally through the use of vegetable oil as a solvent to loosen the glue.
-Glue boards lose their efficiency in dusty places except if covered.
-Extreme temperatures may also have an effect on the tackiness of glue boards.
+Never use glue boards to catch deer mice because captured mice often urinate and defecate even while caught in the trap.
+It also increases the risk of your exposure to Mice.

-Anticoagulants are blood-thinning substances that cause an animal blood’s loss of the capability to clot, destroying capillary vessels and leading to internal bleeding that is definitely lethal.
-These active substances are used at minimal amounts and the onset of symptoms is delayed, hence the rodent doesn’t stay away from the bait due to its taste or the onset of illness.
-If set with good-quality cereal products and other materials, anticoagulant baits offer good house mouse control when baits are fresh and when positioned in appropriate locations in order to catch the attention of mice.
+Blood-thinning substances can cause an animal blood’s loss of the capability to clot.
+It destroys capillary vessels that leads to internal bleeding that is definitely lethal.
+These active substances are used at minimal amounts and the onset of symptoms is delayed.
+Hence, the rodent doesn’t stay away from the bait due to its taste or the onset of illness.

 Pest Control Auckland has been proudly servicing Auckland since 1987: Mouse control.
 Auckland Steam n Dry guarantee there flies control service treatments.
 Kill Flys in South Auckland City, North Shore, East, West